cn0047/stash/ed/ai/ml/README.md

 Serving ML Model - make trained model available to serve prediction requests.

+Precision and recall - example: given 8 dogs and 4 cats, ML found 8 dogs (real: 5 dogs (true positives) & 3 cats (false positives)), so precision = 5/8 while its recall is 5/12.

 **SUPERVISED learning** - when we have info, like cat is on picture.
 (email spam/not spam, cancer tumor).
 Needs training data.